 How to Write an Academic Assignment Which Requires a Study

 The major purpose of the research paper is to develop student’s research and technical skills.
 This sort of assignment also improves writing and analytical skills significantly.
 Thus, every sentence of your paper has a great value.
-Based on the studies you conducted in your school or college laboratory, you can become a great scientific writer.
+Based on the studies you conducted in your school or college laboratory, you can become a great academic ghostwriter.

 What Writing a Research Paper Means